elastic/package-registry/CONTRIBUTING.md

 The directory contains mandatory manifest files defining the integration and its datasets.
 All manifests have fields annotated with comments to better understand their goals.

-Keep in mind that this package doesn't contain all file resources (images, screenshots, icons) referenced in manifests.
+_Keep in mind that this package doesn't contain all file resources (images, screenshots, icons) referenced in manifests.
-Let's assume that they're also there.
+Let's assume that they're also there._

 #### Integration: mysql

 Link: https://github.com/mtojek/package-registry/tree/package-mysql-0.0.2/dev/packages/alpha/mysql-0.0.2

-The MySQL integration was the first integration built using the [https://github.com/elastic/package-registry/tree/master/dev/import-beats][import-beats] script.
+The MySQL integration was the first integration built using the [import-beats](https://github.com/elastic/package-registry/tree/master/dev/import-beats) script.
 The script imported filesets and metricsets from both MySQL modules, and converted them to a package.

 The MySQL integration contains all parts that should be present (or are required) in the integration package.